ramonauble/db-js/readme.txt

 STRUCTURE
 ----------------------------------------------------------------------------
-the synthesis engine is comprised of 6 main sections each denoted by a different color & symbol they are as follows, in order from left to right:
+the synthesis engine is comprised of 6 main sections each is each denoted by a different color & symbol they are as follows, in order from left to right:

 > oscillator (OSC, dark purple) - controls the relative amplitudes of each of the 6 partials